Laiterie Charlevoix is a dairy farm/creamery/artisan food shop/museum that was founded in 1948, and has been family run ever since.

 Canadienne cows produce exceptionally rich milk, and are the only breed developed in Canada.
 They were originally brought over by French settlers from 1608 to 1670, and of the approximately 500,000 Canadienne cows in 1900, only 500 remain now.

-Laiterie Charlevoix’s Le 1608 cheese was created to commemorate the history and support the re-growth of this heritage breed.
-Canadienne milk is also featured in their ice cream, and their L’Origin Charlevoix, a double cream soft cheese.
-The milk for the rest of their cheese comes from Holsteins and Jerseys also raised in Charlevoix county.
+Laiterie Charlevoix’s “Le 1608” cheese was created to commemorate this history and support the re-growth of this heritage breed.
+Canadienne cow milk is also featured in their ice cream, and their “L’Origin Charlevoix”, a double cream soft cheese.
+The milk for the rest of their cheese comes from Holsteins and Jerseys also raised in the area.